asfandyar-malik/Tutorials/javascript/basics.md

 which outputs: `[314, 2827, 7853]`

-To make it further shorter, you can pass map as an anonymous function
+To make it further shorter, you can pass map as an **Anonymous function**

 ```
 let areas = circles.map(function(radius){